Taofeecoh/the_guardian/README.md

 # Hola Open Source Enthusiast!👋
 # 📰 the_guardian

-**the_guardian** is a Python-based data pipeline designed to fetch and process Nigerian news articles from The Guardian.
-It includes modules for data ingestion, transformation, and storage.
+**theguardian** is an end-to-end ETL pipeline built to collect, process, and store Nigerian news articles from The Guardian Open Platform.
+The pipeline begins with a Python script that extracts article data from The Guardian API and loads it into an Amazon S3 data lake.

+To enable better scheduling, the ETL process has been containerized and integrated with Apache Airflow, running in a Docker environment.

+The infrastructure supporting this pipeline is being provisioned using Terraform on AWS, ensuring consistent and version-controlled deployment.
+Key components of the infrastructure include a custom VPC and EC2 instance, with plans to incorporate Amazon RDS (PostgreSQL) as the final destination for transformed and structured data.
+This will support downstream analytics and querying use cases.

 📌 Tech Stack used: Python Libraries & Custom Modules, Third Party API, GIT, VS Code, Terraform, AWS, Docker, Airflow